 Vulnerability Testing.
 We perform dynamic, on-line analysis of the web application for a vulnerability scan.

 The first time you scan a web application, we recommend you launch a discovery scan.
 A discovery scan performs information gathered checks only.
-This is a good way to understand where the scan will go and whether there are URIs you should blacklist for vulnerability scans.
+This is a good way to understand where the scan will go and whether there are URIs to be added to the exclude list for vulnerability scans.
 For a discovery scan:

 - No vulnerability checks are performed.